MarkAlanJones/TwinklyWPF/README.md

 * Set Saturation - partial desaturation allows some pastel shades
 * Set a built-in effect
 * Set On Off time - Current time is set automatically. -1 or a parsable time string are valid.
 Display shifts to 24hr clock when set. (this field implements WPF validation)
-* Set Single colour - When the dial stops a single RT frame is sent - setting all lights to the same colour. switch the mode back to resume
+* Set Single colour - When the dial stops a single RT frame is sent - setting all lights to the same colour. switch the mode back to resume or wait for rt to timeout
 * Api also supports a simpler single colour mode, that is not currently enabled in the GUI
+* [TwinklyFox](https://gist.github.com/kriegsman/756ea6dcae8e30845b5a) is a FastLED library demo for Arduino.
+Here it is ported to RT frames and supports both RGB and RGBW configurations.
+It can send hundreds of UDP frames per second.
+You can tweak the Speed and Density, and the Background and Cooldown colors.

 ## What is missing